lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Distributed Execution.md

 =}
 ```

-If the timestamp at which this reaction is to be invoked (the value returned by `get_current_tag`) cannot match the timestamp of an incoming message `in` (because the current tag has already advanced beyond the intended tag of `in`), then the `STP` handler will be invoked instead of the normal reaction.
+If the tag at which this reaction is to be invoked (the value returned by `get_current_tag`) exceeds the tag of an incoming message `in` (the current tag has already advanced beyond the intended tag of `in`), then the `STP` handler will be invoked instead of the normal reaction.
 Within the body of the STP handler, the code can access the intended tag of `in` using `in->intended_tag`, which has two fields, a timestamp `in->intended_tag.time` and a microstep `in->intended_tag.microstep`.
 The code can then ascertain the severity of the error and act accordingly.

-If no STP handler is provided at any reaction triggered by an input from another federate, then the normal reaction will be invoked at the earliest feasible logical time greater than or equal to the intended logical time of the message.
+If no STP handler is provided at any reaction triggered by an input from another federate, then the normal reaction will be invoked at the earliest feasible logical time greater than or equal to the intended logical time of the message. **NOTE:** This behavior is likely to be replaced with some sort of exception being triggered.

-One option available to the code is to increase the STP.
+One option available to the programmer is to dynamically increase the STP during run time.
 This can be done simply by equipping a federate with a parameter of type **time** named `STP`.
 See for example [example/C/Federated/HelloWorld/HelloWorldDecentralizedSTP.lf](https://github.com/lf-lang/lingua-franca/blob/master/example/C/Federated/HelloWorld/HelloWorldDecentralizedSTP.lf).
 This can be done as follows:

 ```
 import PrintMessageWithDetector from "HelloWorldDecentralized.lf"